-A student who withdraws from a regularly-scheduled course after the Last Day to Drop a Course for the term through the thirty-fifth (35) instructional day of the term will receive a grade of "W" for the course.
-Students who withdraw from a flexibly-scheduled course after the day designated as the Last Day to Drop a Course for that course section through the day designated as the Last Day to Withdraw from that course section will receive a grade of "W" for the course.
-The student must complete a withdrawal form in the Office of the Registrar.
-The date of withdrawal will be the date received in the Office of the Registrar.
-A "W" grade is not computed in the student's grade point average (GPA).
+Students who withdraw from a regularly-scheduled course after the Last Day to Drop a Course for the term through the thirty-fifth instructional day of the term receive a grade of W for the course.
+Students who withdraw from a flexibly-scheduled course after the day designated as the Last Day to Drop a Course for that course section through the day designated as the Last Day to Withdraw from that course section receive a grade of W for the course.
+Students must complete a Registration Activity Request form in the Office of the Registrar.
+The date of withdrawal is the date the form is received in the Office of the Registrar.
+A W grade is not computed in the student's GPA.